-Applications must be submitted on the HEI Application for Research Agreement (forms F-1 to F-10; see list on page 27).
-Applications should be typed single-spaced, within the margin limitations indicated on the forms.
-Interactive forms can be downloaded from our website at www.healtheffects.org/ funding.htm.
+Applications must be submitted on the HEI Application for Research Agreement (forms F-1 to F-12; see list on page 33).
+Applications should be typed single-spaced, within the margin limitations indicated on the forms (1 inch minimum), and using a minimum font size of 11 pt.
+Interactive forms can be downloaded from our website at www.healtheffects.org/funding.htm.